2019 Global Conference & Annual Meeting of Stockholders

 Portland’s versatile downtown offers easy access to beautiful scenery and cultural offerings.
 The compact city center has half-size city blocks and an abundant amount of public spaces ideal for exploring on foot.

 A block of discounted rooms has been secured for Friday, September 13, 2019 - September 20, 2019.
 Use the HTRI hotel booking link to reserve your room at the reduced conference rate.
-Be sure to book early before the reserved block fills!
+Room reservations available until August 26, 2019 or until block fills.

 Room rates start at $204 (plus tax) per night.